nick-The-One/python_course/20_oop_pt4.md

 * `__setitem__` is used in indexed assignment

-* `__getitem__` is used as fallback for iteration protocol:iteration context will index values from object one by one until `IndexError` is encountered
+* `__getitem__` is used as fallback for iteration protocol: iteration context will index values from object one by one until `IndexError` is encountered

 * But proper way to implement iteration protocol is by implementing `__iter__` method that returns an object that implements  `__next__` method and throws `StopIteration` when appropriate, be it the same object that returns self, or separate object. `__iter__` is given priority over `__getitem__`:
   ```python